clintko/BIOS822_FinalProj/README.md

 # Description
 Below are some descriptions and figures plotted in the projects.
+More details are in the R notebooks of the project.

 ### Preprocessing (Compensation and Transformation)